Stroke – Acupuncture treatment

 Understanding stroke

-In a hemorrhagic stroke, the blood vessels surrounding the brain rupture.
-This makes blood cross the barrier between the brain and blood.
-There is a barrier between the brain and blood, and blood vessels get nutrients and oxygen to the brain through fluids in this barrier.
+In a hemorrhagic stroke, the blood vessels surrounding the brain rupture, allowing blood to cross the barrier between the brain and blood.
+Blood vessels get nutrients and oxygen to the brain through fluids in this barrier.
 When blood comes into direct contact with the brain, this can lead to a stroke.

 Ischemic stroke